19hours/sg-statutes/Acts/Intoxicating Substances Act.md

 “intoxicating substance” means any substance having the property of releasing toxic vapours or fumes which contain any chemical compound specified in the Schedule and which when inhaled induces or causes a state of intoxication;

-“officer of the Bureau” means the Director or any officer of the Central Narcotics Bureau;
+“officer of the Bureau” means the Director or any person appointed under section 3 of the Misuse of Drugs Act as a Deputy Director, an Assistant Director or an officer of the Central Narcotics Bureau;

+[3/2006 wef 01/03/2006]

 “police officer” has the same meaning as in the Police Force Act (Cap.
 235) and, in relation to a person who is subject to military law under the Singapore Armed Forces Act (Cap.
 295), includes a military policeman as defined in section 2 of that Act;